Lawson

 Meaning

-'Son of Lawrence'; in Australian English, it carries connotations of heritage and tradition, often associated with rugged individualism and pioneering spirit.
+'Son of Lawrence'; in the Australian context, it carries connotations of tradition and heritage, often associated with family lineage.
+The laurels signified honour and victory, giving the name a noble undertone in local usage.

 Pronunciation